-Promoting Access to Financial Services for Small and Medium-sized Enterprises (SMEs)
+Promotion of Access to Financial Services for Small and Medium Enterprises

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

-Lead executing agency: Egyptian Financial Supervisory Authority (EFSA)
+Lead executing agency: Financial Regulatory Authority (FRA), Central Bank of Egypt (CBE).

-Small and medium enterprises (SMEs) are the backbone of a strong economy and create jobs for millions of people.
+Small and medium-sized enterprises (SMEs) are the backbone of a strong economy and create jobs for millions of people.
 Their capacity for innovation and their ability to adapt to an ever-changing business environment makes them a vital building block for economic growth and prosperity.
-SME are of particularly great importance in Egypt, which has long been the largest SME hub in the MENA region (Middle East and Northern Africa).
+SMEs are of particular importance in Egypt, which has long been the largest SME hub in the MENA region (Middle East and Northern Africa).

-Yet, despite their substantial economic value, Egypt’s SMEs face a large number of challenges, including legal and regulatory issues, slow technology adoption, an insufficiently skilled workforce and poor financing options.
-Most especially, the lack of access to suitable financial products is dampening SME growth.
+Despite their substantial economic value, Egypt’s SMEs face many challenges, including legal and regulatory issues, slow technology adoption, an insufficiently skilled workforce and poor financing options.
+The lack of access to suitable financial products is hindering the growth and expansion of SMEs.
 Only about half of all SMEs have a banking relationship and only one in five has access to credit.
-Securing formal financing often requires SMEs to undergo long and tedious procedures, causing many to resort to informal funding channels – like borrowing from relatives or friends, for example.
+Securing formal financing often requires SMEs to undergo long and tedious procedures, causing many to resort to informal funding channels – i.e., borrowing from relatives or friends.

-In spite of their considerable potential, SMEs have virtually no interaction with non-bank financial institutions (NBFIs) which offer services such as leasing, factoring, equity finance or insurance.
+Even with their considerable potential, SMEs have virtually no interaction with non-banking financial institutions (NBFIs), which offer services such as leasing, factoring, equity finance or insurance.
 The reasons for this include regulatory issues as well as obstacles on both the supply and the demand side.

 Following the global financial crisis and the sharp decline in conventional lending that went with it, the volume of NBFIs entering the market has expanded greatly.
 Many governments around the world now recognise the opportunities for innovation and growth afforded by financial services outside the traditional spectrum.
-Building on this momentum, this GIZ project focuses on promoting non-bank financial institutions and the services they provide for SMEs in Egypt.
+Building on this momentum, PAFSME focuses on promoting non-banking financial institutions and the services they provide for SMEs in Egypt.